10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 If you are looking for a decent hotel in Munich that does not eat too much into your budget, check out this hotel (centrally located and quite cute).

-As you can see, 10-14 days in Germany allows you to see quite a lot, but it will also be a busy time.
-Believe me, I am a lazy person and prefer to take it easy, but when I travel, I have so much power and energy that I would totally create my itinerary exactly like what I’m recommending to you.
+As you can see, 10 -14 days in Germany allows you to see quite a lot, but it will also be a busy time.
+Believe me, I am a lazy person and prefer to take it easy, but when I travel, I have so much power and energy that I would totally create my Germany itinerary exactly like what I’m recommending to you.

 This surely is not a relaxing beach trip – but that is not what Germany is famous for.
-Be ready to be out a lot (and on the roads/rails), and in return, you will be rewarded with the best of Germany in a nutshell.
+Be ready to be out a lot (and on the roads/rails), and in return, you will be rewarded with the best in a nutshell with this Germany itinerary.